 Your home is probably your biggest asset.
 It is the direct result of everything you've worked for over the years and the things you value most - like your family.
 If you didn't purchase long-term care insurance when you were younger, you may be worried about losing your home to Medicaid estate recovery if you need to go into a nursing home.

 Many people don't realize that Medicare doesn't cover extended nursing home stays.
-Nursing home care is expensive.
-It can cost between $5,000 and $7,000 per month.
+Nursing homes cost between $5,000 and $7,000 per month.
 These costs can quickly consume your entire savings in just a few months.
 That's the reason a large percentage of Americans who enter nursing homes as private pay patients later need to apply for Medicaid's long-term care coverage to continue to pay for nursing home costs.
-When you receive Medicaid coverage, you also become subject to Medicaid estate recovery.
-Estate recovery means, when you die, Medicaid can force the sale of your home and use the proceeds to pay itself back for any benefits you received while you were in the nursing home receiving Medicaid benefits.
+When you receive Medicaid long-term care coverage, you also become subject to Medicaid estate recovery.
+This means, when you die, Medicaid can force the sale of your home and use the proceeds to pay itself back for any benefits you received while you were in the nursing home receiving Medicaid benefits.

 But you can take steps now to cover nursing home costs without losing your home.